Fall Gardening Checklist

 - Harvest and dry herbs; cut in the morning for best flavor.

 - Bring your houseplants inside as the nights grow cooler.
-Ensure that they receive enough light as the time and sun angle changes.
+Ensure that they receive enough light as the hour and sun angle changes.
+Use a systemic so they don’t bring pests and disease inside with them.

 Trees, Shrubs & Perennials

-- Keep deep-watering perennials, trees, & shrubs but stop fertilizing.
+- Keep deep-watering perennials, trees, and shrubs but stop fertilizing.
 Now is a great time to plant, using root stimulator and plenty of water.

 - Add mulch to all flower beds, and around the base of roses, trees and shrubs.